benjamin-recht/benjamin-recht.github.io/_posts/2018-02-01-control-tour.md

 Here $f$ is a deterministic function that tells us what the next state will be given the current state, the current input, and an error signal $e_t$.  $e_t$ could be random noise in the system or a systematic error in the model.
 For simplicity, let’s assume for now that the $e_t$ is random.

 _Optimal control_ asks to find a set of inputs that minimizes some objective.
-We assume that at every time, we receive some reward for our current $x_t$ and $u_t$ and we want to maximize this reward.In math terms, we aim to solve the optimization problem
+We assume that at every time, we receive some reward for our current $x_t$ and $u_t$ and we want to maximize this reward.
+In math terms, we aim to solve the optimization problem

 $$
 \begin{array}{ll}
-\mbox{maximize} & \mathbb{E}_{e}[ \sum_{t=0}^T R_t[x_t,u_t] ]\\
+\mbox{maximize} & \mathbb{E}_{e}[ \sum_{t=0}^N R_t[x_t,u_t] ]\\
 \mbox{subject to} &	x_{t+1} = f(x_t, u_t, e_t)
 \end{array}
 $$

-That is, we aim to maximize the expected reward with respect to the control sequence $u_t$,  subject to the dynamics specified by the state transition rule $f$.
+That is, we aim to maximize the expected reward over $N$ time steps with respect to the control sequence $u_t$, subject to the dynamics specified by the state transition rule $f$.
 If you are an optimization person, you are now ready to be a controls engineer: model your problem into an optimal control problem and then call your favorite solver.
 Problem solved!
 This sounds like I’m joking, but there is a large set of control problems that are solved in precisely such a manner.
 And one of the earliest algorithms devised to solve them was [back propagation](http://www.argmin.net/2016/05/18/mates-of-costate/).

 Another important example of $f$ is that of a _Markov Decision Process_ (MDP).
 Here x_t takes on discrete values. $u_t$ is a discrete control action. $x_t$ and $u_t$ together determine the probability distribution of $x_{t+1}$.
 In MDP, everything can be written out as probability tables, and the problem can be solved via dynamic programming.